elcool0r/roll20-hengenojutsu/README.md

 [https://imgur.com/a/tygImsB](https://imgur.com/a/tygImsB)

 ### Usage
- 1. Create a rollatable with two images
+ 1. Create a rollable table with two images
  2. Select the desired token
  3. !hengenojutsu [rollatable name]